KelvinPompey-40718390/sem-project-group6/use-cases/use-case-13.md

 2. Employee inputs N
 3. Employee requests top N populated cities in continent.
 4. Employee extracts the result.
-5 .Employee provides the data to the organization.
+5. Employee provides the data to the organization.

 ## EXTENSIONS